danielharrell/SumLect2015/Lost_Idea_LA.md

 > crisis, liberal education can reaffirm its relevance and
 > purposes.

-What makes the invocation of crisis in this paragraph compelling rather than hyperbolic, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed, since the threat is finally internal rather than external.
-It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, affecting every field of human endeavor---the endeavor of liberal education presumably included.
-But this is also, then, what makes the paragraph paradoxical, once we reach the final sentence.
+I myself find this paragraph compelling rather than hyperbolic, so far as it goes.
+But what makes it compelling, I think, is that it describes a threat to liberal education that cannot be simply escaped or opposed.
+Which is to say: it describes a threat that is finally internal.
+It is *we* who have been led to undervalue the goals of liberal studies, and *we* who suffer from a still deeper uncertainty and disorientation, affecting every field of human endeavor.
-For if disorientation indeed affects every field of human endeavor, liberal education included, then why should we believe it can *respond* to the crisis rather than merely participate in the crisis?
+But what makes the paragraph compelling, then, also makes it paradoxical, once we reach the final sentence.
+For if every field of human endeavor suffers from disorientation, then presumably liberal education suffers from it.
+But how, then, can it respond at all to the crisis, much less precisely?
+Any response would seem to require orientation, even in the throes of a disorientation having reached the point of crisis.
+Here we see how speaking on behalf of liberal education means distinguishing it from from what threatens it, even when the threat is internal.
+But then we are forced to talk paradoxically as if liberal education were at once included in yet excluded from the threat.

+How, then, to resolve this paradox?
+That is, how do we talk not just paradoxically, but intelligibly, about liberal education's powers of guidance in a time of disorientation?
+It is this question that prompts my worry, and the title of my lecture.
+My worry is that we have found a way of talking about this that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
+(Now connect to title of lecture.) have mistaken for intelligible, but which
+I worry is in truth unintelligible, and indeed a sign of disorientation at the very heart of the enterprise.
+(At the heart of liberal education.)

+. , if we suppose, and as I myself believe,  in a time about liberal education's resources in
+Mention here perhaps that this is where my worries begin.
+(Solution: to make for a kind of archimedian point of the internal, but without content.
+A sign of this is the lip-service paid to the liberal arts.).  critical disorientation. puts any appeal to response at risk of contradicting Insofar as there is a genuine threat to liberal education, the disorientation is total, but insofar as liberal education can be saved, the disorientation is less than total. rather than simply succumb?
+The paragraph talks of the crisis as if nthere were no escaping it, but talks of liberal education as if its momentum (We are asked to believe in two contrary things: lucidity and confusion.)
+What kind of response could there be in the throes of disorientation?
+Or more generally, how can liberal education be distinguished from threatens it, if the threat is internal?
+The very possibility of response, it would seem, requires the disorientation in question to be less than total.
+But this means distinguishing liberal education from what threatens it, even when the threat is internal.
+The crisis in question, evidently, has to be internal enough to be, indeed, a crisis; but external enough to be opposed rather than prevail.
+Or if it can indeed respond to the crisis, then in what sense is the crisis a crisis?
+The crisis

+Maybe point out that casting the terms as external means make some kind of sense of the internal. content given to internal, but I think this is perhaps wrong.
+Real threat is internal, only way out is external.
-if liberal education can indeed reaffirm its relevance and purposes precisely in response to this crisis, then it must have resources to protect it from total disorientation. .
+(The real crisis from within: appeal to archimedean point, because there is no content.) if liberal education can indeed reaffirm its relevance and purposes precisely in response to this crisis, then it must have resources to protect it from total disorientation. .
 (Link internal to universal, no opposition from it.
 No esc) And there is no escape from it, if this is